C0D1NG/C0D1NG/README.md

 Create a branch in your project where you can safely experiment and make changes.

-- Add commits in new branch
+- Add commits in a new branch

 # ~ OPEN A PULL REQUEST

 Use a pull request to get feedback on your changes from people across the world.

-- Discuss and review pull request
+- Discuss and review a pull request

 # ~ MERGE AND DEPLOY